ando76/CSS-Guidelines/README.md

 therefore know that any `a` _must_ be in an `li`, so we can get `ul.nav li a{}` down to just `.nav a{}`.

-### Selector performance

-Whilst it is true that browsers will only ever keep getting faster at rendering CSS, efficiency is something you could do to keep an eye on.
-Short, unnested selectors, not using the universal (`*{}`) selector as the key selector, and avoiding more complex CSS3 selectors should help circumvent these problems.

 ## CSS selector intent